nikitavoloboev/data/focusing/rules.md

 ## Tests
 - Check my work and go through my calculations again.
 It's easy to miss something.

-## Product Hunt
-- Add products I like to an appropriate collection.

 ## Relationships
 - Meet new people.
 Go to seminars, talks, conferences.. even if you won't understand much of it.
 Big chance you'll find something interesting or meet someone.